Heading downhill with your finances? Are you missing repayments or looking for increased credit card limits to meet the basic necessities?

 f) Taking high interest loans from private lenders to meet daily requirements.

-and check your incomings and outgoings to have greater control on your finances.
+Make a budget and check your incomings and outgoings to have greater control on your finances.
 In case you see trouble, contact the bank and seek help.